EthanZhu90/ZSL_ATT/README.md

 # ZSL_ATT

-This project is Zero Shot Learning with Attention model.
+Zero Shot Learning with Attention model.

+This project is `ongoing`.

 So far, three baselines have been created.